B-Nilson/napsreview/README.md

 test the correlation between the two datasets for each pollutant at various time lags.
-Given that these datasets should be essentially the same, the correlation should be near perfect (small differences could occure due to rounding or differing QAQC decisions).
-Sites years where the correlation goes from poor to near perfect after lagging the data have allignment issues.
+Given that these datasets should be essentially the same, the correlation should be near perfect (small differences could occur due to rounding or differing QAQC decisions).
+Sites/years where the correlation goes from poor-good to near perfect after lagging the data have allignment issues.

 ``` r
 library(napsreview)